The Higher Learning Commission

 Project Management Institute (PMI)® Global Accreditation Center (GAC) for Project Management Education Programs—Walden’s MS in Project Management program is accredited by the PMI Global Accreditation Center (GAC) for Project Management Education Programs.
 PMI GAC is the world’s leading specialized accrediting body for project management and related degree programs, affirming that Walden’s curriculum meets rigorous quality standards established by PMI GAC.

-ABET(Accreditation Board for Engineering and Technology)—Walden’s BS in Information Technology is accredited by ABET, the internationally recognized accreditor for college and university programs in applied science, computing, engineering, and engineering technology.
-This accreditation reaffirms the quality of Walden’s information technology program and support services, as well as its commitment to continuous assessment and improvement.
+ABET—The BS in Information Technology program is accredited by the Computing Accreditation Commission of ABET, www.abet.org.
+ABET is the internationally recognized accreditor for college and university programs in applied science, computing, engineering, and engineering technology.
+This accreditation reaffirms the quality of Walden's information systems and technology programs and support services, as well as its commitment to continuous assessment and improvement.